H-deep/Trans-SVSR/README.md

 Put the model in log/ folder, then run the test with default parameters on SVSR-Set dataset.
 For other datasets, specify the --testset_dir accorfingly.

+For creating the results for SISR-based methods that we compared them in our paper, we provided these method on the "SISR_methods" directory.
+This directory contains codes about the following methods:

+'''
+PASSRNet
+iPASSR
+DFAM and its 4 versions
+SAM+SRResNet
+'''

+For implemening these method, just follow the instructions inside each method provided by their owners.

 # References #

 [1] Matthieu Urvoy, Marcus Barkowsky, Romain Cousseau, Yao